HariSekhon/DevOps-Bash-tools/.bash.d/README.md

 Advanced Bashrc Code - Interactive Functions, Aliases and Shell Customizations
 ==============================================================

 Advanced bashrc code I've been using for 10-15 years.
-This is a work-in-progress as there are thousands of lines of bashrc stuff still to sanitize and export here.
+This is a work-in-progress as there are thousands of lines of bashrc stuff still to sanitize and export here from my private repo.

 All `*.sh` files in this directory are automatically sourced by .bashrc at the top level which is itself designed to be sourced in your $HOME/.bashrc.